 The Sing, Montana! project is being spearheaded by Jack Pelham, who will be its Musical Director and Manager.
-Jack and his wife, Kay, are the owners of The Pelham School of Arts & Sciences in Laurel, MT, where Kay teaches about 40 piano students and Jack teaches singing on occasion, as his “day job” allows.
-Having a strong history in the arts, Jack, like many others, has found himself working in an unrelated field but still wants to stay involved in the arts.
+Jack and his wife, Kay, live in in Laurel, MT, where Kay teaches about 40 piano students.
+Jack does seasonal work in Paintless Dent Repair, because money is a necessity, but routinely has many other irons in the fire, including Freedom Choir.
 He says, “I’m a better person when I’m involved in singing.”

 Jack studied music at The Florida State University, with a heavy emphasis in both choral and instrumental music education, as well as in voice, in which field he acquired a Bachelor of Arts Degree.
-He is a member of the American Choral Directors Association.
 His earlier musical experience included directing two Barbershop choruses and extensive work in church music, directing ensembles from 2 to 80 in size.
+And more recently, he was the Executive Director (2018-2022) of the We, Montana!
+Homeschool Program, where he taught music and several other subjects.
 He plays several instruments and has done a fair amount of arranging and composing as well–particularly for vocal ensembles.
-Jack developed his own curriculum for teaching singing in a class setting of 10-12 students, which not only costs less than traditional voice lessons, but also offers each student valuable opportunities to learn from seeing his or her fellow students as they are being coached.
+He developed his own curriculum for teaching singing in a class setting of 10-12 students, which not only costs less than traditional voice lessons, but also offers each student valuable opportunities to learn from seeing his or her fellow students as they are being coached.
 (See his arts bio here.)

 Jack is a high-output individual whose career has been varied, giving him a wide field of experience.
-By way of example, in his 52 years, he has worked as a law clerk, a salesman for Steinway Pianos, a private music teacher, and an entrepreneur in various web-related projects.
+By way of example, in his 57years (as of 2022), he has worked as a law clerk, a salesman for Steinway Pianos, a private music teacher, and an entrepreneur in various web-related projects.
 He has designed and built over 30 websites and for various purposes.
 Among these are a website that sends alerts when it hails, and a mobile app for estimating Paintless Dent Repair (PDR).
-In the last 11 years, he has worked as a Paintless Dent Repair technician, which job brought him to Billings after the 2010 Father’s Day tornado and hail storm in The Heights.
+In since 2006, he has worked as a Paintless Dent Repair technician, which job brought him to Billings after the 2010 Father’s Day tornado and hail storm in The Heights.
 He and his family loved Montana so much that they asked their family back East to pack up their things and ship them to Billings!
 Since then, his PDR work has taken him all over Montana, working in body shops as a subcontractor, fixing hail damage on cars in such towns as Billings, Laurel, Columbus, Big Timber, Roundup, Butte, Shelby, Kalispell, Malta, Jordan, and Glendive.
 Meanwhile, in 2015/2016, Jack and a business partner conducted an 8-month comprehensive marketing analysis for a Laurel manufacturer with an innovative product.

 Jack’s entrepreneurial work has been extensive, but he also has strong philosophical interests.
 Since 2012, Jack has made a study of cognitive science, having read over 25 books related particularly to the psychology of rational thinking.
 He has recently published a novel, The Extraordinary Visit of Benjamin True: The State of the Union as no one else would tell it.
-He is currently authoring a nonfiction book promoting honesty, rationality, and responsibility as a deliberate and sustainable way of life, and is the founder of the fledgling Society for Reality-Based Thinking.
+He is currently writing a nonfiction book promoting honesty, rationality, and responsibility as a deliberate and sustainable way of life, and is the founder of the fledgling Society for Reality-Based Thinking.
 He publishes educational memes nearly every day on the Society’s Facebook page.
+He also keeps a blog covering many subjects and a Bible podcast.

 One of the persistent theme’s in Jack’s life has been, “Life is short; why not do something extraordinary while we are here?”
 And this is the spirit he brings to the Sing, Montana! project, where an underlying goal is to create many win/win opportunities to facilitate the quality of life for those involved.